-The State Historic Preservation Office (SHPO) recommended that those zoning standards applicable in the Federally Designated Historic District be located within a separate section of the Township Land Development Ordinance, due to the nature and complexity of the regulations b.
+The State Historic Preservation Office (SHPO) recommended that those zoning standards applicable in the Nationally Designated Historic District be located within a separate section of the Township Land Development Ordinance, due to the nature and complexity of the regulations associated with the historic district.
+As such, it is recommended that the ordinance be reviewed, redrafted and consolidated in a separate "pull-out" section, specifically for the historic district.

+b.
 Reconstitution of Historic Building Elements When Within Setback or Flare Areas